Sweet Country (2017 film): Filming

+Other crew and studio

+The film was produced by Greer Simpkin and David Jowsey, through Bunya Productions.
+It was co-produced by David Tranter.

+David Tranter, Thom Kellar, Sam Gain-Emery, and Will Sheridan were responsible for the sound recording of the film, Nick Meyers was film editor.

 Themes and genre

-The film is an example of the "meat pie Western", a name used to describe Western-style films set in the Australian outback, although set in more recent times than most in the genre, and rather than tell a simple narrative, it also exposes severe racism unapologetically.
+The film is an example of the "meat pie Western", a name used to describe Western films set in the arid Australian outback, although set in more recent times than most in the genre, and rather than tell a simple narrative, it also exposes severe racism unapologetically.
 One reviewer muses on the label "neo-Western", which invokes a very old genre (including the classic Western doomed hero character) as well as a "sense of newness and revival".

-Set in outback Central Australia about ten years after World War I, rather than the earlier colonial or pre-federation period of Australia's history of many traditional westerns, the film deals with the effects of the war on its white inhabitants, the extreme racism and slavery which existed at that time and how Indigenous workers were used to build the country, and personal morality.
+Set in outback Central Australia about ten years after World War I, rather than the earlier British colonial or pre-federation period of Australia's history of many traditional westerns, the film deals with the effects of the First World War on its white inhabitants, the extreme racism and forced labour which existed at that time along with how Aboriginal Australian and Torres Strait Islander workers were used to build the country, as well as personal morality.
 It also shows a world where women have little power.
-Fred is a White character who shows kindness and morality, but even the worst villain (Harry) is also shown as a victim of life in the trenches of the war, who has returned damaged.
+Fred is a white character who shows kindness and morality, but even the worst villain (Harry) is also shown as a victim of life in the trenches of the war, who has returned damaged.
 The film is more than just a story or period piece; it aims to help Australians to understand their history and its legacy in the present time.

 The characters and story play out against the character of the harsh yet visually stunning country, and the cinematography is an essential element of the film.